 In addition to the minimum requirements established for the program of interest, international students must also submit:

-- Current scores from the Test of English as a Foreign Language (TOEFL).
+- Current scores from the academic version of the Test of English as a Foreign Language (TOEFL).
 For those international applicants who have completed a degree in the U.S., a TOEFL will be waived.
-Alternately, the English Language Testing System (IELTS) report is also accepted.
+Alternately, the academic version of the English Language Testing System (IELTS) report is also accepted.

 - An official World Education Service (WES) or Educational Credential Evaluators (ECE) report.
 The WES and ECE convert educational credentials into their US equivalents.
 They describe each transcript, certificate, diploma or degree that you have earned and state its academic equivalency in the US.